AuracleTech/PANKUN/README.md

 #### boot.asm

-Print ABCDE using increments in Teletype mode.
+Print A to Z using a recursive function.

 Compiles to a flat binary that's exactly 512 bytes long